top of page

 29. Original ID (Indian Passport or Aadhar or Voter ID) & 4 printed photocopies

-30. 4 printed photocopies of your Arunachal Permits (We will arrange them).
+30. 4 printed photocopies of your Arunachal Permits (We will arrange the permits).

 bottom of page